-- M.A. in Counseling or a closely related field, demonstrating a 3.0 cumulative GPA or better - 18 credits in studio art including drawing, painting, and three-dimensional work with a grade of "B" or better in each - 12 graduate or undergraduate credits in counseling or psychology, to include General Psychology, Personality Theory, Human Development, and Psychopathology - Official graduate transcript(s) - One letter of recommendation - Personal Interview and portfolio review - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in drawing, painting, three-dimensional work as well as a range of media and demonstrating introspection
+- M.A. in Counseling or a closely related field, demonstrating a 3.0 cumulative GPA or better - 18 credits in studio art including drawing, painting, and three-dimensional work with a grade of "B" or better in each - Writing sample: Submission of a paper of 5-10 pages that is formatted in APA style. - Official graduate transcript(s) - · One letter of recommendation - · Personal Interview and portfolio review - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in drawing, painting, three-dimensional work as well as a range of media and demonstrating introspection

-In order for students to initiate and continue their studies effectively and to satisfy all prerequisites as competent entry level Art Therapists in the cognitive/knowledge, psychomotor/skills, and affective/professional dispositions/behavior learning domains, they should consult the Student Course Planning Guide within the Graduate Counseling Student Handbook.
+In order for students to initiate and continue their studies effectively and to satisfy all prerequisites as competent entry level Art Therapists in the cognitive/knowledge, psychomotor/skills, and affective/professional dispositions/behavior learning domains, they should consult the Student Course

+Planning Guide within the Graduate Counseling Student Handbook.
 In addition, Program Coordinators can provide guidance and will establish advisement days each semester prior to registration.